6 Things You Can Do To Minimise The Risk Of Being Gazumped

 How to minimise the risk of being gazumped

-By following these tips, you can minimise the risk of being gazumped and increase the likelihood of completing your purchase successfully.
+By following our tips, you can reduce the risk of being gazumped and increase the likelihood of completing your purchase successfully.
 However, you should also be aware that gazumping is not illegal, and there is no guarantee that it will not happen to you.

 Therefore, you should always have a contingency plan in case things go wrong and be prepared to walk away from the deal if necessary.